intelligent-machine-learning/dlrover/docs/design/fsdp-design-en.md

         # save a checkpoint ...
 ```

-**Two upcoming improvements:**
+**Upcoming Improvements:**

-1. Asynchronous writing: Use a separate thread to save the checkpoint to prevent blocking the training process.
+1. Asynchronous writing: Utilize a separate thread for checkpoint saving, ensuring training remains non-blocking.
-2. If the nodegroup remains unchanged, don't rewrite the meta information.
-This is because when shards don't change, meta data remains the same.
+2. When the nodegroup is stable, avoid meta data rewrites.

 ## 3. Deploying PV

-To enable Worker Pods to share storage, the chosen storage solution must support the **`ReadWriteMany`** access mode.
-This is because the **`ReadWriteMany`** access mode allows pods on multiple nodes to access the same storage volume simultaneously.
+To enable Worker Pods shared storage, the storage solution should support the **`ReadWriteMany`** mode.
+This mode permits multiple pods on different nodes to access a singular storage volume simultaneously.

-Here are some common storage solutions that support the **`ReadWriteMany`** access mode:
+Popular storage solutions with **`ReadWriteMany`** mode include:

-1. **NFS (Network File System)**: NFS is a popular file system that supports multiple read and writes.
-You can set up an NFS server and use the NFS-provisioner to dynamically provision PersistentVolumes in Kubernetes.
+1. **NFS (Network File System)**:
+A widely-used system supporting multiple operations.
+By setting up an NFS server and leveraging NFS-provisioner,
+one can dynamically provision PersistentVolumes in Kubernetes.
-2. **CephFS**: Ceph is a highly scalable distributed file system, and its CephFS layer supports multiple read and write modes.
+2. **CephFS**: A scalable, distributed file system.
+Its CephFS layer allows multiple operations.
+3. **GlusterFS**:
-3. **GlusterFS**: Gluster is a free and open-source scalable network file system that can provide a large storage pool and supports concurrent access from multiple nodes.
+An open-source, scalable network file system offering expansive storage pools and access from multiple nodes.

-To achieve shared storage functionality for master and worker pods in a multi-node Kubernetes cluster, one needs to:
+For shared storage across master and worker pods in a multi-node Kubernetes cluster:

-1. Ensure the storage backend (e.g., NFS, CephFS, GlusterFS, etc.) is deployed and running correctly in the cluster.
+1. Ensure a proper deployment and operation of the storage backend (e.g., NFS, CephFS, GlusterFS).
-2. Create a **`PersistentVolume`** and **`PersistentVolumeClaim`** to utilize that storage.
-Ensure the **`ReadWriteMany`** access mode is specified in the PVC definition.
+2. Set up a **`PersistentVolume`** and **`PersistentVolumeClaim`** using that storage,
+specifying **`ReadWriteMany`** in the PVC.
-3. Utilize this PVC in the definitions of both the master and worker pods.
+3. Integrate this PVC into master and worker pod definitions.

 <aside>
-In most cases, there's no need to manually create PVs.
-Many Kubernetes clusters have automated storage provisioning configured, such as AWS EBS, Google Cloud Persistent Disk, or Azure Disk Storage, which automatically provisions a new PV when a PVC is created.
-However, if your Kubernetes environment doesn't have automated storage provisioning or if you require a specific storage configuration, then manual PV creation becomes necessary.
-In such scenarios, specific parameters and configurations can be specified in the PV, after which a PVC can be created to utilize this PV.
+Often, manual PV creation isn't needed.
+Many Kubernetes setups, like AWS EBS, Google Cloud Persistent Disk,
+or Azure Disk Storage, auto-create PVs upon PVC generation.
+But if automated storage provisioning is absent or a
+distinct storage configuration is required, manual PV creation becomes essential.
+In such cases, specific parameters are defined in the PV, paving the way for PVC usage.
 </aside>